CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ### Strings

 Last but not least, it can be also helpful to list all strings that the binary contains.
-That could help catch developers mistakes like not obfuscated secrets and some other strings that should not be part of the binary.
+That could help catch developers' mistakes such as not obfuscated secrets and some other strings that should not be part of the binary.
 To do that we will use `strings` utility again on the Alamofire binary.
 ```shell
 strings ./Alamofire
 ```